alienlebarge/alienlebargech-v3/src/_content/articles/2021-04-27-first-patch-with-fracture.md

 Here is the first patch I made with it.
 The module is mainly modulated by hands to test how (cool) it sounds.

 https://vimeo.com/541771451

+Fracture make bottle and weird clap sounds, Prok BD is the kick.
+They are both sequenced by Euclidean Circles v2.
+The meloDICER and Blades are in charge of the melody.